amp-labs/docs/README.md

 # Generate mint.json

 `mint.json` is the main configuration file for the docs.
 Do not edit it manually, it is generated based on:
 - `generate-mint.ts`, which includes Mintlify's configuration options.
-See (Mintlify documentation)[https://mintlify.com/docs/settings/global].
+See [Mintlify documentation](https://mintlify.com/docs/settings/global).
 - files in the [amp-labs/openapi repo](https://github.com/amp-labs/openapi).

 To generate `mint.json` run: